Azure/Azure-Sentinel/Solutions/Teams/Playbooks/Post-Message-Teams/readme.md

 Author: Yaniv Shasha

-This playbook will post a message in a Microsoft Teams channel when an Alert is created in Azure Sentinel
+This playbook will post a message in a Microsoft Teams channel when an Alert is created in Microsoft Sentinel

 ## Prerequisites